 I think one of the finest illustrations of this is in Proverbs, chapters 5-7.
 In this passage, the writer was reflecting back on conversations he had with his son about aggressive women.
 And over and over he basically says, “Listen, my son.
 Hear my warnings.
 Embrace what I say, because it’s important.”

-The writer concludes the whole passage by saying in 7:24-27, “Don’t fool around with her, Son.
+The writer concludes the whole passage by saying, “Don’t fool around with her, Son.
 Don’t go near her.
 Because she runs a halfway house to hell, and she has your grave clothes and your coffin, Son.
 Heads up.
-This is dangerous stuff we’re talking about here” (my paraphrase).
+This is dangerous stuff we’re talking about here” (my paraphrase of Proverbs 7:24-27).

 One other Scripture your son should be familiar with, and commit to memory, is 2 Timothy 2:22: "Now flee from youthful lusts and pursue righteousness, faith, love and peace, with those who call on the Lord from a pure heart."